I Am More Than Just My Skills: Why Whole-Person Insights Matter in Talent Management

 • Increased churn: While a skills-based approach streamlines hiring, it can lead to higher turnover if employees’ roles, values, and needs aren’t taken into account, leaving them searching for fulfillment elsewhere.

-To strengthen a skills-focused approach, companies should incorporate whole-person insights, adding depth to talent planning and fostering a more comprehensive understanding of each employee.
+To strengthen a skills-focused talent management approach, companies should adopt a whole-person approach, adding depth to talent planning and fostering a more comprehensive understanding of each employee.
 Supplementing functional skills would include several factors:

 • Roles: Skills are not deployed in a vacuum.
 The roles that one must perform while demonstrating their unique abilities could cause growth or stagnation, depending on their personal preferences.
 Consider how each candidate will interact with their peers, leaders, customers, and external stakeholders to ensure alignment with what is most satisfying and energizing for them.